 Municipal Powers and Duties, Reporting, Hazardous Materials.
-This statute requires the use of the Alaska Tier II form in place of the EPA Tier II form.
+This statute requires the use of the Alaska Tier II form in place of the EPA Tier II form (online only for 2017 report year).
 It also identifies substances covered that are in addition to federal substances identified in the Environmental Protection Agency.
-Consolidated List of Chemicals Subject to EPCRA

-Q: When are Tier II forms due?
+Q: When are Tier II reports due?

 Q: Can I file the Federal Tier II form or does the State have its own?

 Q: Where can I get a copy of the Alaska Tier II Form?

 Q: What chemicals are subject to the EPCRA?

 Q: Who do I contact if I have questions about the reporting requirements?